119 Niche Side Hustles to Help You Create New Income Streams

 #57: Car Wash and Detailing

-Plenty of people want their car looking its best but don’t have time to do more than a one-time rinse.
-If you are willing to give a car a deep wash and then follow it up with some in-depth detailing then you are going to be offering services that always have an audience.
+Plenty of people want their car looking its best but don't have time to do more than a one-time rinse.
+If you are willing to give a car a deep wash and then follow it up with some in-depth detailing then you are going to be offering services that always have an audience (and we even created a list of car detailing business names to help you brainstorm).
 How much money you can make depends on how many clients you can line up.
 With these types of side hustles there are generally no shortage of potential customers!

 #58: Carpet Cleaning